oskarvid/rbflow/README.md

 ```
 sudo docker images
 ```
-and copy the image ID of your "oskarv/rbflow" image, open "startFromDocker.sh" with a text editor and paste it into "IMAGEID=" at the top of the file.
+and copy the image ID of your "oskarv/rbflow" image, open startFromDocker.sh with a text editor and paste it into "IMAGEID=" at the top of the file.

 Scroll down and change the file paths at "# Paths" to point to your reference files and the rbflow folder.